agcodes0315/Gen-AI-APAC-Ideathon/README.md

      alt="MirrorTrace Target Audience"
      width="100%"/>

-MirrorTrace is designed for people who make decisions, revisit ideas, and want to understand how their reasoning changes over time.
+MirrorTrace is designed for people who make decisions, revisit ideas and want to understand how their reasoning changes over time.

 ### 🎓 Students & Early-Career Professionals